 In this financial wellness guide, you’ll learn the key areas to improve your financial health and wellbeing.

-A few years ago, we set out on the road to turn local money conversations into a national conversation on financial wellbeing.
-During my road trips, we learned that people define financial wellness as having enough to live comfortably, experience little financial stress, and time to enjoy life.
+A few years ago, we set out on the road to financial wellness to turn local money conversations into a national conversation on financial wellbeing.
+We learned that people define financial wellness as having enough to live comfortably, experience little financial stress, and time to enjoy life.

-We broke the taboo and shared financial struggles, discussed our lagging monthly income, and opened up about our stress levels.
+During the road trips. we broke the taboo and shared financial struggles, discussed our lagging monthly income, and opened up about our stress levels.
 I discussed my financial journey, shared my bad credit score and credit card debt.
-I openly talked about my financial habits but also shared my financial plan and the money management skills needed to get my financial life together.
+I openly talked about my financial habits and shared my financial plan and the money management skills needed to get my financial life together.

 What is Financial Wellness?